modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_flexible_app_version.html.markdown

   Please see the app.yaml reference for valid values at `https://cloud.google.com/appengine/docs/standard/<language>/config/appref`\
   Substitute `<language>` with `python`, `java`, `php`, `ruby`, `go` or `nodejs`.

+* `service_account` -
+  (Optional)
+  The identity that the deployed version will run as.
+Admin API will use the App Engine Appspot service account as default if this field is neither provided in app.yaml file nor through CLI flag.

 * `handlers` -
   (Optional)
   An ordered list of URL-matching patterns that should be applied to incoming requests.